learning-zone/javascript-basics/README.md

 **Real-World Use Case:**

-Figma's browser-based design tool compiles its rendering engine to WebAssembly and runs it in a Web Worker.
+Figma\'s browser-based design tool compiles its rendering engine to WebAssembly and runs it in a Web Worker.
 All geometry calculations, bezier path operations, and viewport transformations execute off the main thread.
 The main thread handles only user input events and sends commands to the worker via `postMessage`.
 This architecture achieves 60fps canvas rendering even for documents with tens of thousands of vector objects — tasks that would be completely impossible on the main thread.
 Similarly, Google Sheets runs formula calculation in a Web Worker, keeping the spreadsheet UI responsive during long recalculations.

 <div align="right">
     <b><a href="#table-of-contents">↥ back to top</a></b>